VarunChavda78/Terraform-8byte-assignment/CHALLENGES.md

 AWS requires subnets to be created within a specific availability zone (e.g., `ap-south-1a`, `ap-south-1b`).

 ### Resolution:
-Removed the availability zone configuration and allowed AWS to automatically assign a valid availability zone.
+I Removed the availability zone configuration and allowed AWS to automatically assign a valid availability zone.

 ---